g33kyaditya/specter/README.md

 ```
 coin.py <-- Producer of coins, queries API and pushes each cryptocoin to a task queue

-worker.py <--- Pops each cryptocoing off of the task queue and saves details in a mongodb
+worker.py <--- Pops each cryptocoin off of the task queue and saves details in a mongodb
 ```